pbalogh/candiru/README.md

 Live demo is [here](https://pbalogh.github.io/candiru/).

-node-modules isn't committed, of course, so 'npm install' to get things going.
+node_modules isn't committed, of course, so 'npm install' to get things going.

 ```npm test``` to run the mocha tests, ```npm run watch``` to have it watch for changes to code and use webpack rebuild the bundle.